jckuester/awsweeper/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=for-the-badge)](/LICENSE.md)
 [![Travis](https://img.shields.io/travis/cloudetc/awsweeper/master.svg?style=for-the-badge)](https://travis-ci.org/cloudetc/awsweeper)

-AWSweeper can clean out [over 200 resource types](#supported-resources) in your AWS account.
-Resources to be deleted can be filtered by their type, ID, tags or creation date using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared via a filter in a YAML file (see [filter.yml](example/config.yml) as an example).
+AWSweeper is able to clean out [over 200 resource types](#supported-resources) in your AWS account.
+Resources to be deleted can be filtered by their type, ID, tags, or creation date using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared in a YAML file (see [filter.yml](example/filter.yml) as an example).

+To keep up supporting the continuously growing number of new resources, AWSweeper is standing upon the shoulders of delete routines provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).
+List operations are borrowed from the [awsls](https://github.com/jckuester/awsls) open-source project and are code-generated based on the [model of the AWS API](https://github.com/aws/aws-sdk-go-v2/tree/master/models/apis).
+Not being fully there yet, but the goal is to support every AWS resource that is covered by Terraform (currently over 500) without adding and maintaining much code here.

+If you run into issues deleting resources, please open an issue or ping me on [Twitter](https://twitter.com/jckuester).

 Happy erasing!

+## Example

 [![AWSweeper tutorial](img/asciinema-tutorial.gif)](https://asciinema.org/a/149097)

+## Features

+* Nothing will be deleted without your confirmation.
+AWSweeper always lists all resources first and then waits for your approval (also without the `--dry-run` flag).
+With the `--dry-run` flag, AWSweeper lists all resources and exits.
+* Using the `-force` flag (dangerous!), AWSweeper can in run an automated fashion without human interaction and approval, for example, as part of a CI pipeline

 ## Installation